evilpoke/mod_zonen/README.md

 **ZoneMenu**
 Simple, interactive menu for region creation with WorldGuard (and WorldEdit) for players.
-(Spigot)
+(Spigot) Modded by evilpoke (see plugin.yml for original authors)

 **Commands**
 */zone* - Display interactive menu.
 */zone find* - Find zones.
-*/zone sign* - Sign the start- and ending point of your new zone.
-*/zone create* - Create a zone from your selection.
+*/zone create* - Sign the start- and ending point of your new zone and then create a zone from that selection.
 */zone addmember \<player\>* - Add a member to your zone.
 */zone removemember \<player\>* - Remove a member from your zone.
 */zone delete* - Delete your zone.